okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 sure that people can find the source material.
 This section will cover different approaches.

-The most important thing is to provide a neutral space which is easy which can overcome both inter-agency politics and future budget cycles.
+The most important thing is to provide a neutral space
+which can overcome both inter-agency politics and future budget cycles.
 Jurisdictional borders, whether sectorial or geographical, can make cooperation difficult.
 However, there are significant benefits in joining